Rated Fund 2013-2017. A contrarian approach looking for change potential

-This is Fidelity's flagship investment trust which was launched in 1994 under the management of the legendary Anthony Bolton.
+This is Fidelity's flagship investment trust, launched in 1994 under the management of the legendary Anthony Bolton.
 After he stepped down in 2007, the trust's performance faltered.
-However, since Alex Wright took over the management in September 2012, there has been a marked improvement in this trust's performance.
+However, since Alex Wright took over as manager in September 2012, its performance has improved markedly.

-Wright takes a contrarian approach, looking for out-of-favour stocks which he believes are mispriced.
-Although he can invest across the size spectrum, he tends to find most opportunities and ideas among small and medium-sized companies.
-This has been to his advantage in recent years, as has his use of gearing.
+Wright takes a contrarian approach, looking for out-of-favour stocks that he believes are mispriced.
+The trust can invest across the size spectrum, but Wright has given it a bias towards small and medium-sized companies.
+This has generally been an advantage in recent years but it can lead to short-term fluctuations.

 Wright also manages the Fidelity Special Situations fund.
-He takes the same investment approach with both and there is an overlap in their holdings of about 80 per cent.
+He takes the same investment approach with both and there is a significant overlap in their holdings.
 However, he says that because the trust is closed-ended, it gives him confidence to include some smaller and more illiquid holdings in the portfolio.